robenkleene/design-references/blender/blender-materials.md

 # Blender Materials

-- To assign a material to an object, select that object, then go to the `Material` tab and click the world icon and choose the material
+- To assign a material to an object, select that object, then go to the `Material` tab (looks like a globe) and click the world icon and choose the material

 ## Delete Materials